 All that running around and getting to the ball is also a great way to control your weight.
 Burning calories and working up a sweat will add to weight loss, provided, you are also following a sensible diet.
 The more you play squash, you will weigh less and will be evident as you find it easier to get to the ball and make the tough shots.

 So if you have never tried squash, why not give it a go.
-There are courts at most gyms and you can usually borrow the equipment needed.
-All you will need is loose fitting clothing and non-marking shoes so that you can move quickly, like these.
+There are courts at most gyms and you can usually borrow the racquets needed.
+All you will need is loose-fitting clothing and non-marking shoes so that you can move quickly, like these.
 To avoid injury be sure to warm up with some stretches before you start and again at the end as your muscles cool down.